Update on Choice

 1. What has happened?

-On 18th March 2020, we paused all transactions on Octopus Choice.
-This decision was taken because of the extreme market conditions, with a high volume of investors trying to liquidate their investments.
+On 18th March 2020 we took the decision to cease trading on the Octopus Choice platform due to the extreme market conditions and high volume of investors trying to liquidate their investment.

 2. Why have we made this decision?